Family Matters season 2

-The second season of the Family Matters originally aired on ABC between September 21, 1990, and May 3, 1991.
+The second season of Family Matters originally aired on ABC between September 21, 1990, and May 3, 1991.
 From this season onward, Bryton McClure and Jaleel White are joining the cast in the opening credits.

 Premise

 In season two, after Leroy quits his job at Leroy's Place, because Steve burns the restaurant down, Rachel is promoted to open up her new diner titled Rachel's Place, earning her new employee members Steve and Laura.